we-learn-js/js-training/src/slides/ObjectOrientedProgramming.md

 ----

-> All ATM do basically the same thing, but  some differ.
+> All ATMs do basically the same thing, but  some differ.
 >
-> Some ATM will print you a ticket of the operation.
+> Some ATMs will print a ticket of the operation.
 Others will worry about the environment and ask you if you want a printed ticket of not.
 >
-> The ATMs differ depending of the Bank's business rules.
+> The ATMs differ depending on Bank's business rules.
 >
 > Then, we should created a new ATM class that inherits ATM basic operation, and change only what's different.